snhwang/EB-image-filter/README.md

 # Udagram Image Filtering Microservice

 Scott Hwang
-2019-08-04
+2019-08-14

 This code is for a project requirement of the Udacity Cloud Developer Nanodegree course.
-Most of the was provided.
+Most of the code was provided.
 Students were tasked to create a new RESTful endpoint which takes a URL for an image on the Web, filters it, and returns the filtered image.
 The original copy is deleted from the server.

 ## Instructions